Marley0523/gmod.github.io/wiki/News/Comparative_Genomics_Workshop.md

 and computer laboratories</a> that cover various aspects of comparative genomics.
-Faculty include Anton Nekrutenko leading a session on [Galaxy](../Galaxy.1 "Galaxy") and [Sheldon McKay](../User:Mckays "User:Mckays") leading a session on [GBrowse_syn](../GBrowse_syn.1 "GBrowse syn").
+Faculty include Anton Nekrutenko leading a session on [Galaxy](../Galaxy.1 "Galaxy") and [Sheldon McKay](../User%3AMckays "User%3AMckays") leading a session on [GBrowse_syn](../GBrowse_syn.1 "GBrowse syn").

 The course is designed for established investigators, postdoctoral